kjellalmgren/pingservices/README.md

 Repeat the above steps for each RPi-3.

-For our project we will set the following names for each Raspberry Pi-3.
+For our project we will set the following hostnames for each Raspberry Pi-3.

-* Master: black-pearl64
+* Manager: black-pearl64
 * Worker1: black-pearl64-w1
 * Worker2: black-pearl64-w2
 * Worker3: black-pearl64-w3